BleuBleu/FamiStudio/Docs/docs/export.md

 Song(s) can be exported to a NES ROM file or a Famicom Disk System disk to play if back on an emulator or on actual hardware.

-For ROM export, the current iteration uses [Mapper 31](https://wiki.nesdev.com/w/index.php/INES_Mapper_031) which is supported by most emulators and the [Everdrive N8](https://krikzz.com/store/home/31-everdrive-n8-nes.html).
+For ROM export uses the MMC3 mapper which is supported by most emulators and the [Everdrive N8](https://krikzz.com/store/home/31-everdrive-n8-nes.html).
 You can then copy the ROM to an SD card and listen to it on actual hardware.
 Note that expansion audio is not supported with this mapper.

 ![](images/Rom.png#center)